Senior couple reviewing final expense life insurance paperwork at home with peace of mind

 • Why It Worked: While it didn’t provide the full benefit yet, the policy still refunded what she paid.

-Story Block – Maxine (Widow With Sleep Apnea) 😴
+Story Example – Maxine 😴

 Maxine’s doctor told her she needed a CPAP years ago, and she assumed that meant she couldn’t qualify for the best burial insurance.
 She nearly bought a Modified plan with higher costs and less coverage.
-After talking with someone local, she realized she qualified for Level coverage after all β€” and locked it in the same day.
+After talking with someone local, she realized she qualified for Level coverage after all — and locked it in the same day.

 Back to top ↑